camunda/camunda-docs/docs/guides/getting-started/monitor-your-process-in-operate.md

 ---
 id: monitor-your-process-in-operate
-title: Monitor your Process in Operate
+title: Monitor your process in Operate
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Camunda Cloud offers Operate to monitor your process instances.
-An entry point can be found in the Cluster details.
+An entry point can be found in the cluster details.

 ![operate-dashboard](./img/operate-dashboard.png)